smatsushima1/documentation/vba.md

 resetVariables

 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
-'STEP 2 - INPUT MAIN WIP FILE NAME AND CHECK IF TEAM WIP IS OPEN
+'STEP 2 - SELECT MAIN WIP FILE AND CHECK IF TEAM WIP IS OPEN
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-getFileName
+selectWIP

 If error_code = 1 Then
   MsgBox Prompt:=error_message, Title:="Error"